jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ####Store actor metadata in separate tables

-Another option is to segregate dynamic and static attributes and store them in separate tables.
+Another option is to segregate the metadata into two groups: attributes you want to track over time, and others that you only need to store one value for.
+With this design the more dynamic data is stored either at the activity level, or in a separate "dynamic" table, with more static data being written to another "static" table.
 For example, you could define a 'user_static' table that contains fields such as 'preferredUsername', 'link', 'postedTime', 'languages', and 'twitterTimeZone'.
-Then for fields that are more likely to change you can define a 'user_activity' table that stores fields such as 'followers_count' and 'favoritesCount'.
+Then for fields that are more likely to change you can define a 'user_activity' table that stores fields such as 'followersCount' and 'favoritesCount'.

-(single Actor table)

-In the example schemas presented below, the "user_static" table illustrates this design.

-Another strategy is to segregate the metadata into two groups: attributes you want to track over time, and others that you only need to store one value for.
-With this design the more dynamic data is stored either at the activity level, or in a separate "dynamic" table, with more static data being written to another "static" table.

 See [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/ActivityDatabases.md#dynamic-and-static-object-attributes) for two example tables for storing static and dynamic attributes separately.